 What do human beings who function on all levels–body, mind, and spirit–look and feel like?
 Ask this question of people who include yoga and meditation into their daily lives, and you may find that they have the answer.

 A 3,000-year-old tradition, yoga is now regarded in the Western world as a holistic approach to health and wellness.
 By integrating an individual’s physical, mental, and spiritual components, yoga is recognized as a form of mind-body medicine that improves many aspects of health.

 The therapists at Colorado Women’s Center are long-time practitioners of yoga and therefore, have a deeper understanding of how the mind and body work together.
 One of the goals of the center is to help clients find their own, personal relationship with these aspects of themselves, so they can begin to form a new appreciation for life.
 Yoga requires a certain type of attention and presence that helps to heal the brain and soul.

 The truest thing that yoga teaches is that everything you need, you already have.
 Yoga allows you to go deep within yourself and discover your edge, which then allows you to go past that edge.
 The more times you surpass the point in which you felt you could go no farther, the more confident and empowered you become.
 You realize that there is no limit to what you can do and who you can be.
 Yoga allows you to connect to yourself in such an intimate way that you will see many different parts of yourself.
 Some parts you will want to fix, and some you will honor, cherish, and build upon.

 Yoga fosters transformation in every way possible.
 The movement piece of yoga will help open you to a greater purpose, and the stillness of yoga will help realign your deepest beliefs, so you can be confident with who you are.
-If you are ready to take this step toward healing, contact us today at Colorado Women’s Center to schedule an appointment in our Longmont, CO, office.
+If you are ready to take this step toward healing, contact us today at Colorado Women’s Center to schedule an appointment in our Boulder and Longmont, Colorado locations.